juggled/honkai-star-rail-player-sentiment-topic-modelling-granger-cause/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
 3. There are five files.
-  a.
-The first file to run is src/api_scrape_clean_sentiment.py to grab all the reviews from Google Play Store
-  b.
-The second file to run is src/model.py
-  c.
-The third file to run is src/merge_reviews_revenue.py
-    c.i.
-Data is already modelled and trained, so you may wish to skip these if you only want to preview the data
-  d.
-The fourth file to run is granger_causality_tests.py
-  e.
-The fifth file to run is granger_graph.py
+The first file to run is src/api_scrape_clean_sentiment.py to grab all the reviews from Google Play Store.
+The second file to run is src/model.py .
+The third file to run is src/merge_reviews_revenue.py .
+Data is already modelled and trained, so you may wish to skip these if you only want to preview the data.
+The fourth file to run is granger_causality_tests.py .
+The fifth file to run is granger_graph.py .

 4. Run above said files in the directory outside of src.
 ```bash